doitsimple/disp2/README.md

 DISP2 is a self-generated templating engine for any language.

+It is essentially a JSON converter, which convert a legal JSON format file to a series of text files.
+You can define the generation criteria by you own.

+For complex criterias, you can event write Javascript in the template file.

 Its core function works like advanced m4 language, but based on javascript.

 **Features:**